prestosilver/prestosilver.github.io/src/pages/Content/ip.md

 ## About

-The G-Mod of Idle games, this allows for easy modding, in python and json.
+The G-Mod of Idle games, this allows for easy modding, in python and JSON.
 Never worry about finishing your current idle game, because this one never ends!

 ## Features